kubernetes/website/static/css/README.md

 # NOTE

-This directory contains stylesheet files reference by different sections of the website.
+This directory contains stylesheet files referenced by different sections of the website.
 Please use caution when moving/renaming them.

 ## Style Sheets used by API reference